 We are interested in disentangling basic mechanisms controlling APA and the resulting fate of RNAs (by NMD, RNA binding proteins and non-coding RNAs), and how this contributes to health and disease.
 We are applying an integrative approach, including elements of basic research (biochemistry, molecular and cellular biology), modeling of diseases in animals and finally understanding the translational implications in patients.
 Complemented by novel diagnostic tools such as preclinical (molecular) optical imaging, we are aiming to illuminate such processes on a systems level non-invasively in living subjects.
 Our goal is to integrate this knowledge into novel therapeutic and diagnostic concepts.
 Our toolbox involves genetically engineered mouse models, next generation sequencing based techniques (sCLIP, TRENDseq, miTRAP) and large-scale functional RNAi screenings (as example see TREND-DB).

-Since 2014: Platform Head "In Vivo Molecular Imaging", University Medical Center Mainz
+- Since 2014: Platform Head, "In Vivo Molecular Imaging", University Medical Center (UMC), Mainz

-Since 2012: Professor for Laboratory Medicine and Center for Thrombosis and Hemostasis (CTH), University Medical Center Mainz
+- Since 2012: Professor, Laboratory Medicine and Center for Thrombosis and Hemostasis (CTH), University Medical Center (UMC), Mainz

-2002 - 2011: Medical spezialization, University Medicine Heidelberg, and Postdoctoral Researcher, European Molecular Biology Laboratory (EMBL), Heidelberg
+- 2002 - 2011: Medical specialisation, University Medicine Heidelberg; Postdoctoral Researcher, European Molecular Biology Laboratory (EMBL), Heidelberg

 Selected publications by Sven Danckwardt